Go variants: Borderless Go

 In this variant, intersections at the opposite sides of the board are considered adjacent, like on a torus.
 Therefore, the playing board has no corners or sides and standard opening strategies that focus on capturing those parts of the board do not apply.

 Sygo

-Sygo is a two player abstract strategy game invented in 2010 by Christian Freeling.
+Sygo is a two player abstract strategy game created in 2010 by Christian Freeling.
 It differs from Go by using a move protocol from Symple, another of Christian Freeling's games, and "othelloanian capture" where stones change colors when captured instead of being removed from the board.
 The goal of Sygo is to control the most territory on the board as determined by the number of a player's stones on the board as well as the empty points completely surrounded by the players stones.
 The game ends when one player either resigns or both players pass on successive turns.

 Coin Go

 In Coin Go, a stone cannot be played on certain intersections of the board by either player.
 A coin may be placed on these intersections as a visual aid.
 Stones adjacent to a coin do not have a liberty at the coin.

 There are different ways to determine intersections occupied by coins: